2013 Colorado wildfires

 In the summer of 2013, there were several major wildfires in Colorado in the United States.
 During June and July, record high temperatures and dry conditions fueled the fires all across the state.
 By July 24, 570 structures had been destroyed and 2 people died.
 Below is a list of the major fires of the year.

+Background

+While "fire season" varies every year based on different weather conditions, most wildfires occur between May and September with a fire risk year-round with an increasing danger during winter.
+Drought and decreasing snowpack levels and lowering snowmelt and runoff increase fire risk.
+These conditions, along with increased temperatures and decreased humidity, are becoming more common from climate change.
+Vegetation growth provides an ample fuel for fires.
+From 2011 to 2020, Colorado experiences an average of 5,618 wildfires each year that collectively burn about 237,500 acre.

 West Fork Complex fire

 The West Fork Complex Fire started on June 5, and consisted of three fires, all caused by lightning: the Windy Pass Fire, the West Fork Fire, and the Papoose Fire.
 The fire grew fast through pine beetle-killed trees, and threatened the town of South Fork only 0.5 mi away.
 The fire burned only one structure, and reached 109,615 acres as of July 23.

 Ox Cart fire

 On June 8, the Ox Cart fire began from lightning 9 miles north of Villa Grove in Saguache County.
 No structures were burned in the fire, which scorched 1,152 acres.
 As of July 3, it was 100% contained.